pybamm-team/PyBaMM/docs/source/user_guide/fundamentals/public_api.rst

     :noindex:

 PyBaMM is a Python package for mathematical modelling and simulation of battery systems.
 The main classes and functions that are intended to be used by the user are described in this document.
-For a more detailed description of the classes and methods, see the [API documentation](api_docs).
+For a more detailed description of the classes and methods, see the :doc:`API reference </source/api/index>`.

 Available PyBaMM models
 -----------------------